ADIDIDA21/Pydew-Valley/README.md

 ╰╯╱╱╱╱╰╯╱╰━━━┻━━━╯╰╯╰╯╱╱╱╰╯╱╰╯╱╰┻━━━┻━━━┻━━━╯╱╰╯

-MADE BY ADITYA PATEL FOR THE FINAL PROJECT: GAMING WITH PYTHON
+MADE BY ADITYA PATEL FOR THE FINAL PROJECT: GAMING WITH PYTHON To run: in terminal run: python main.py
+- Ensure you are in correct directory and you have pygame and pytmx installed locally
+- Use - pip install pygame pytmx - in terminal to install

 Credits:
 Thanks to Clear Code for the inspiration behind this game